fanw86/TransitGPT/prompts/generated_prompt.md

 </helper-functions>

 ### Headway/Frequency Calculations
-- The headway is the time between consecutive vehicles or buses.
-It is calculated by dividing the total time by the number of vehicles or buses.
 - The frequency is the number of vehicles or buses that run per hour.
 It is calculated by dividing 60 minutes by the headway.
 - The headway and frequency are important metrics to understand the service level of a transit system.
 - To calculate headway of a route, always choose a representative stop (stop_sequence=1) and a particular direction (direction_id=0) and find the time difference between consecutive trips in the same direction for a given time period.